dmaixner93/Sorting_Algorithms/README.md

 ## Quick Sort

 Quick sort is similar to merge sort in that it will break down the data into smaller arrays until the lengths have reach zero or one.
-To begin breaking down the data into smaller arrays, the algorithm begins by finding the **pivot** or the center of the data.
-So if the array were [] we would start with the number 3.
+To begin breaking down the data into smaller arrays, the algorithm chooses a **pivot** value.
+It will then move the values less than the pivot to the left of the pivot, and numbers greater than the pivot to the right of the pivot.

-Then the algorithm will place all values larger than 3 to the right of 3 and anything lower than 3 to the left of three in as-is order.
-So the data willno look like [].
-After 3 has been placed in the middle of the array, the algorithm will pick a new pivot point in the array on the left side of the previous pivot point.
-So, in the [], the new pivot point will be
+Say our array of is [3,5,4,2,1] the algorithm will start by chosing the number 3.
+The algorithm will then run through the rest of the data, placing values less than 3 to the left of 3 and values greater 3 to the right of 3.
+The array of numbers will now look like [2,1,**3**,5,4].

+Next, the algorithm picks a new number to the left of the previous pivot point, to be the new pivot value.
+In this scenario, there are only two numbers left of 3 which are 2 and 1.
+The algorithm splits these two numbers up into their own arrays.
+Now that the algorithm has broken every value to the left of the 3 down into their own arrays it will compare 1 and 2 and place them back into the original array in order.
+Thus, the data now will look like [1,2,3,5,4].

+After the left side has been sorted, the algorithm moves to the right side of 3, selectes a new pivot and repeats the entire process until the data is sorted.